chris-j-akers/OneDriveCLI/README.md

 `odc cd <new_dir>`

 Change current working directory to one specified by the parameter.

 Standard shortcuts can be used, here such as `./` for current directory and `..` for parent directory.

-`cd` with no parameter changes the to `root`.
+Using `cd` with no `<new_dir>` parameter changes the directory to `root`.

 ```
-➜ odc cd ..
-/drives/539fb3f9a5fe3189/root:/
 ➜ odc cd ./tech-books
 /drives/539fb3f9a5fe3189/root:/tech-books
+➜ odc cd
+/drives/539fb3f9a5fe3189/root:/
 ```
 ### List Items in Current Working Directory